Agricultural Development Act

 Article 30

-The competent authority shall encourage with rewards the expansion of operation scale of family farms, and shall appropriate funds for subsidization or assist in loan applications.
+The competent authorities shall incentivize and support the expansion of operation scale of family farms, and shall prepare funds for subsidization or loan applications.

-(c) The expansion of operation scale as stated in the preceding paragraph, operation scale may be expanded through cooperation groups, leasing from arable lands, appointment or other modes of farming.
+The expansion of operation scale as stated in the preceding paragraph, operation scale may be expanded through organizing Agricultural Production and Marketing Groups, leasing arable lands, contract farming or other modes of farming.

 Article 31

-The penalty for illegal use of arable land shall be under the regulations of Regional Planning Law.
-The registration of transferring ownership of arable land shall be under the regulations of Land Law or Civil Law.
+The penalty for illegal use of arable land shall be under the regulations of Regional Planning Act.
+The registration of transferring ownership of arable land shall be under the regulations of Land Act or Civil Code.

 Article 32

-City or county/municipality governments shall strengthen the investigation and prohibition against violations of agricultural land-use regulations, and shall cooperate with the investigation unit, which is established for this purpose in accordance with related land regulations.
+Special municipalities or county /city governments shall strengthen the investigation and prohibition against violations of agricultural land-use regulations, and shall cooperate with the investigation unit, which is established for this purpose in accordance with related land regulations.

 In order to strengthen the investigation of violations of arable land use, the central competent authority may provide rewards of encouragement for impeachment of such regulations.